 Book Best Experience in Sydney

-Rocks have a number of popular hotels including Orient, Mercantile, Australian and Glenmore besides others dating back to last century.
-Other most popular locations are Bar 100, Argyle (a venue with a number of bars and night clubs) on Harrington Street.
+Rocks have a number of popular hotels including Orient, Mercantile, Australian and Glenmore besides others dating back to the last century.
+Other most popular locations are Bar 100, and Argyle (a venue with a number of bars and nightclubs) on Harrington Street.

 The Australian is one of many popular pubs in the Rocks

 Most popular high-end restaurants include Sake $$$, Pony Dining $$ (Harrington Street & Kendell), Quay Restaurant $$$ (Overseas Passenger Terminal), Munich Brauhaus $$$ (Argyle & Playfair Street), Altitude $$$ (at Shangrila Hotel)

 Other popular restaurants include Pancakes on the Rocks, Glenmore Hotel and Teppankayi etc.

 Hotels in the Rocks Area in Sydney

 Most cruise liners dock right next door to Overseas passenger terminals.
 Some of the best hotels in the town including Park Hyatt , Harbour Marriott Hotel at Circular Quay , Inter-Continental Sydney , Shangrila Hotel Sydney and Four Seasons are walking distance from this area.

 Catch a ferry to Manly, Taronga Zoo or Parramatta at the Circular Quay

 Places of interest in the Rocks and Circular Quay